 About the Cities for Financial Empowerment Fund (CFE Fund)

 The CFE Fund supports municipal efforts to improve the financial stability of households by leveraging opportunities unique to local government.
-By translating cutting edge experience with large scale programs, research, and policy in cities of all sizes, the CFE Fund assists mayors and other local leaders to identify, develop, fund, implement, and research pilots and programs that help families build assets and make the most of their financial resources.
-The CFE Fund is currently working in over 100 cities and counties, and has disbursed over $52 million to local governments and their partners to support these efforts.
+By translating cutting-edge experience with large-scale programs, research, and policy in cities of all sizes, the CFE Fund assists mayors and other local leaders to identify, develop, fund, implement, and researching pilots and programs that help families build assets and make the most of their financial resources.
+The CFE Fund is currently working in over 100 cities and counties and has disbursed over $52 million to local governments and their partners to support these efforts.
 For more information, please visit https://cfefund.org/ or follow us on Twitter at @CFEFund.

 About Bank On

-Bank On coalitions are locally-led partnerships between local public officials; city, state, and federal government agencies; financial institutions; and community organizations that work together to help improve the financial stability of unbanked and underbanked individuals and families in their communities.
-The Bank On national initiative builds on a grassroots movement of over 80 coalitions in cities across the country, offering national account standards, capacity grant support, pilot funding, and a learning community.
+Bank On coalitions is locally-led partnerships between local public officials; city, state, and federal government agencies; financial institutions; and community organizations that work together to help improve the financial stability of unbanked and underbanked individuals and families in their communities.
+The Bank On National initiative builds on a grassroots movement of over 80 coalitions in cities across the country, offering national account standards, capacity grant support, pilot funding, and a learning community.
 In addition to connecting unbanked individuals to accounts, Bank On programs raise public awareness, target outreach to the unbanked, and expand access to financial education.
-Visit www.cfefund.org/bankon for more information, or follow the conversation on Twitter @CFEFund #BankOn.
+Visit www. cfefund.org/bankon for more information, or follow the conversation on Twitter @CFEFund #BankOn.

 Contact: Amy Phares